SOSANA/hfjs/README.md

-Code for Head First JavaScript Programming, by Elisabeth Robson and Eric Freeman.
+Learning new techniques with Head First JavaScript Programming, by Elisabeth Robson and Eric Freeman.
 Published in March, 2014.

 http://wickedlysmart.com/hfjs